NITROGLYCERIN

 NITROGLYCERIN contains Nitroglycerin, a natural vasodilator that works by expanding blood vessels (veins and arteries).
 This boosts the blood supply to your heart, allowing more oxygen to reach your heart muscles and reducing chest pain.
 As a result, it reduces heart workload and prevents attacks of angina.

-NITROGLYCERIN is taken with or without food in a dose and duration as advised by the doctor.
-Your dose will depend on your condition and how you respond to NITROGLYCERIN.
-Sometimes, you may experience dry mouth, headache, blurred vision, insomnia, tingling, and prickling sensation.
+Sometimes, you may experience dry mouth, headache, blurred vision, insomnia, tingling, and prickling sensations.
 Most of these side effects of NITROGLYCERIN are temporary, do not require medical attention, and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

-Consume only if the doctor prescribes you.
-Never encourage self-medication or suggest your medicine to someone else.
-You should not take NITROGLYCERIN if you are allergic to nitrates or any of its ingredients or are taking medication for hypertension, glaucoma, heart disease, erectile dysfunction, or anaemia.
-Check with your doctor if you're pregnant, breastfeeding, or taking other prescribed or non-prescribed medicines.
-Also, please do not stop the NITROGLYCERIN abruptly as it may lead to severe side effects.
+Do not take NITROGLYCERIN if you are allergic to nitrates or any of its ingredients or are taking medication for hypertension, glaucoma, heart disease, erectile dysfunction, or anaemia.
+Check with your doctor if you are pregnant, breastfeeding, or taking other prescribed or non-prescribed medicines.
+Do not stop NITROGLYCERIN abruptly, as it may lead to severe side effects.
 Avoid alcohol consumption as it might lead to very low blood pressure.

 Uses of NITROGLYCERIN